 In 1987, under pressure from predation, disturbance, and habitat loss, the Roseate Tern was listed as Endangered in the northeastern U.S. and Threatened in southern states as well as Puerto Rico and the U.S. Virgin Islands.
-Today, Dr. Spendelow estimates there are 8,000-9,000 Roseate Terns that breed from the south shore of Long Island, New York north to Nova Scotia and Quebec, Canada.
+Today, Dr. Spendelow estimates 8,000-9,000 Roseate Terns breed from the south shore of Long Island, New York, north to Nova Scotia and Quebec, Canada.

-In 2011, researchers began employing ‘plastic field-readable’ (PFR) color bands on Roseate Tern adults and chicks at several nesting sites spanning the breeding range.
-The PFR color bands are a major improvement over previous bands as they can be read quickly at a distance up to 50 meters.
+In 2011, researchers began employing ‘plastic field readable (PFR) color bands on Roseate Tern adults and chicks at several nesting sites spanning the breeding range.
+The PFR color bands significantly improve over previous bands as they can be read quickly at a distance of up to 50 meters.

 Graduate students from Virginia Tech and State University of New York College of Environmental School of Forestry have assisted Spendelow with his research at Cape Cod National Seashore.
-In collaboration with the Mass Audubon Coastal Waterbirds Program, and with funding from the National Park Service, the research has shown that Cape Cod is a critical staging area for Roseate Terns.
+In collaboration with the Mass Audubon Coastal Waterbirds Program and with funding from the National Park Service, the study has shown that Cape Cod is a critical staging area for Roseate Terns.

 As September passes by and summer turns to autumn, there are fewer and fewer Roseate Terns left on Cape Cod.
-After a long field season, Jeff Spendelow is gone as well, having returned to his winter home.
+After a long field season, Jeff Spendelow is also gone, having returned to his winter home.
 Cape Cod National Seashore relies on dedicated scientists like Jeff to help study the great range of our natural resources, and we look forward to his return next summer along with the terns.